Interior Design Undergraduate Major (BS, HBS)

 Pre-Interior Design Major Code: 454

-- Demonstrate the ability to select and specify furniture, fixtures, equipment and finish materials in interior spaces.
+- Select and specify furniture, fixtures, equipment and finish materials in interior spaces.

 Interior Design major requirements are divided into two parts.
 The first part (the pre-design major), usually taken in the first two years, must be completed before formal admission into the major.
 The second part (Professional School) is usually taken in the last two years after formal admission into the Interior Design major.